In this episode, Barbara discusses:

 Power to the Patient: The Medical Strategist

-Dr. Barbara Hales: Welcome to another episode of marketing tips for doctors.
-I’m your host, Dr. Barbara Hills.
-And today, I’d like to talk to you about your brand.
+Welcome to another episode of marketing tips for doctors.
+I’m your host, Dr. Barbara Hales.
+Today, I’d like to talk to you about your brand.
 What does your brand say about you?
 And how can you straight strengthen it?

 Strengthening Your Brand